antoniostassi/odm_sync/README.md

 - Change time/season/weather with commands in game chat (Put yourself as admin first)
 - See your coords in game with ?coords

+Known Issues:
+--
+Some phrases on locale.lua are missing for other languages.
+Only IT is completed.

 Compatible with HogWarp 0_4_0 and latest server version --